jaydeegbobeh/eng88/Cybersecuirty/README.md

 - Vulnerability: a weakness or gap in protection efforts - use pentesting to find bugs and determine their severity
 - Exploit: a program, piece of code, tool designed to take advantage of the vulnerabilities
 - Threat: (hypothetical event) malicious act that seeks to damage data, steal data or cause any disruption
-- Risk: intersection of asssets, threats and vulnerabilities - evaluate to existence of a vulnerability of an asset and determine the severity/chance of a potential threat.
+- Risk: intersection of asssets, threats and vulnerabilities - evaluate the existence of a vulnerability of an asset and determine the severity/chance of a potential threat.

 ## Causes of Vulnerabilities
 1. Development/ design errors